A recent study by Canadian researchers tested whether using less social media could make teens and young adults feel better about their bodies.

 Pinterest is a website where you can save and share pictures of things you like.
 You can make boards with different themes, like recipes, fashion, or travel.
 Pinterest does not allow pictures of naked people or sexual subjects, and you’re required to be at least 13 years old to create an account — which hasn't stopped many tweens from signing up anyway.

-But a recent NBC News investigation discovered that adult men are skirting these rules by using Pinterest to make boards with pictures of young girls and teenagers.
+But an NBC News investigation discovered that adult men are skirting these rules by using Pinterest to make boards with pictures of young girls and teenagers.
 They find these pictures by using Pinterest’s suggestions, which are based on what people search for and what they like.
 Sometimes, they leave sexual comments about the girls.

 Historically, Pinterest hasn’t had a good way to stop these people or to report them.
 You could only report one picture at a time, not a whole board, and you couldn’t report pictures of minors.